Head Case

 Head Case is an American sitcom starring Alexandra Wentworth as Dr. Elizabeth Goode, a therapist who treats Hollywood stars.
 Celebrities appear on the show as themselves.
-The show ran for three seasons, airing on the Starz TV Network, Wednesdays, at 10 p.m.
+The show ran for three seasons, airing on the Starz premium television network on Wednesdays, at 10 p.m.
 ET.
 H. Scott Salinas composed the show's music.

 Plot

 Dr. Elizabeth Goode is a brash, unconventional and judgmental therapist and thus has become the "it" therapist to those in Hollywood that need some help.
 Her office is filled with a who's who world of entertainment, sport and music.
 And even though she is not your typical therapist, her patients always wind up returning for another session.